 Check the boxes against keywords that you would like towrite blog posts about and that fit within your niche:

-When you have 10 keywords in your list, click the export button at the top right of the list and choose ‘export selected’ and save as
+When you have 10 keywords in your list, click the export button at the top right of the list and choose ‘export selected’ and save as Excel:

-care not to double up on the same keyword (you want different keywords from each of the 15 websites).
+Do this for the remaining 14 blog URLs on your list, taking care not to double up on the same keyword (you want different keywords from each of the 15 websites).

 When you’ve downloaded the 15 Excel files, copy and paste the contents into a single Excel file.

 This is your Master List of seed keywords and it’ll be your starting point for the next step…

-In this step, you’re going to use your seed words to find low competition keywords with good search volume.
+Now you’re going to use your seed words to find low competition keywords with good search volume.